-Marine mammals not protected as endangered species exist in the action area and are effected by longline fisheries.
-According to the 2022 List of Fisheries (87 FR 229, May 19, 2022), the Hawaii deep-set longline fishery is a Category I fishery, and the Hawaii shallow-set longline fishery, the Hawaii Troll fishery, and the American Samoa longline fishery are Category II fisheries.
-As described in Section 3.3.2, the Hawaii deep-set fishery has been issued a permit authorizing incidental taking on non-ESA listed marine mammals as their taking will have negligible impact on the affected species.
+Marine mammals not protected as endangered species exist in the action area and are affected by longline fisheries.
+According to the 2024 List of Fisheries (89 FR 12257, February 16, 2024), the Hawaii deep-set longline fishery is a Category I fishery, and the Hawaii shallow-set longline fishery, the Hawaii Troll fishery, and the American Samoa longline fishery are Category II fisheries.
+As described in Section 3.3.2, the Hawaii deep-set fishery has been issued a permit authorizing incidental taking on non-ESA listed marine mammals as their taking will have small-scale, short-term, and negligible to minor impact on the affected species.

 We also do not expect effects to essential fish habitat or vulnerable marine or coastal ecosystems, because longline fishing occurs in deep water away from these habitats and ecosystems, and longline fishing gear does not contact the bottom.
-If longline gear are lost, they may drift into essential fish habitats, or vulnerable marine or coastal ecosystems, including shallow and deep coral ecosystems; however, the relatively low volume of monofilament line associated with the gear would be expected to have negligible impacts on these habitats and ecosystems over the short-term.
+If longline gear are lost, they may drift into essential fish habitats, or vulnerable marine or coastal ecosystems, including shallow and deep coral ecosystems; however, the relatively low volume of monofilament line associated with the gear would be expected to have small-scale, short-term, and negligible to minor adverse impacts on these habitats and ecosystems.